-- Do not sit or stand for longer periods at a stretch.
+- Do not sit or stand for long periods at a stretch.
 If your work demands so, take breaks after every 30 minutes.
 Change your position, walk a little, stretch or stand for a while.
-Just don’t be in a same position for longer.
+Just don’t be in the same position for longer.

 - If you sit for longer, try to keep your legs elevated by using a stool or another chair.